fishcute/ToughAsClient/Tutorial/Stats/Temperature.md

 Temperature is calculated by various variables, such as environmental temperature, and light level.

-Some environmental factors that affect temperature:
+Some environmental factors that affects temperature:
 - Biome temperature
 - Daylight
 - Light level
 - If player is in water/rain
 - If player is standing on ice/snow

-Some physical factors that affect temperature:
+Some physical factors that affects temperature:
 - The player's armor
 - If the player has [hypothermia](https://github.com/fishcute/ToughAsClient/blob/main/Tutorial/Status%20Effects/Hypothermia.md) effect
 - If the player is [drenched](https://github.com/fishcute/ToughAsClient/blob/main/Tutorial/Status%20Effects/Drenched.md)